chun9l/UMBridge_Loadbalancer/umbridge/hq/README.md

    Importantly, the UM-Bridge model server must serve its models at the port specified by the environment variable `PORT`.
 The value of `PORT` is automatically determined by `job.sh`, avoiding potential conflicts if multiple servers run on the same compute node.

+   **Timing logs**

+   HQ provides a flag to record job metadata.
+This needs to be modified in the LoadBalancer.cpp file at the line with `./hq server start --journal=<log_name>`.
+Remember to recompile after changing this.

 4. **Run load balancer**

    Navigate to the `hpc` directory and execute the load balancer.

    ```
-   ./load-balancer
+   ./load-balancer --scheduler=hyperqueue --port=<port>
    ```

 5. **Connect from client**

-   Once running, you can connect to the load balancer from any UM-Bridge client on the login node via `http://localhost:4242`.
-To the client, it will appear like any other UM-Bridge server, except that it can process concurrent evaluation requests.
+   Once running, you can connect to the load balancer from any UM-Bridge client on the login node via `http://localhost:<port>`.
+The `max_workers` parameter in the client needs to match the number of parallel servers running.

+   **Extract job timings**

-HQ will generate many job folders to hold the job outputs, but they are not useful for our purpose.
-The timings are piped from the hq command which can be modified in the `loadbalancer.cpp` file.
+   HQ will generate many job folders to hold the job outputs, but they are not useful for the purpose of this work.
+The job logs stored in `<log_name>` needs some postprocessing.
+This can be done by running `./hq event-log export <log_name> > <processed_log>`, and follow by `job-time-hq.py`.
+You need to modify the latter Python script with an appropriate file path.

+   **Plotting**
+   We provide Python scripts to plot the times extracted in the previous step.